Harnessing higher-dimensional fluctuations in an information engine

 In previous work~\cite{du_buisson_performance_2024}, Saha, et al.\ designed and experimentally realized an information engine that, in addition to extracting energy from a thermal bath, stored such energy in a gravitational potential by raising a weight.
 Their engine consisted of a micron-scale bead in water, harmonically confined via optical tweezers~\cite{lucero_fluctuation_2021,saha_optical_2021}.
 The trap center was raised upon measuring a favorable `up' fluctuation of the bead (parallel to gravity).
 Subsequent studies explored performance for Bayesian inference of the bead’s position under noisy measurements~\cite{saha_bayesian_2022} and for nonequilibrium active noise~\cite{saha_nonequilibrium_2023,paneru_2022_colossal,paneru_optimal_2018}.

-To date, information engines reported in the literature have been essentially one-dimensional, exploiting fluctuations along a single degree of freedom.
+To date, information engines have been essentially one-dimensional, exploiting fluctuations along a single degree of freedom.
 Can harnessing fluctuations along additional degrees of freedom further improve performance?
 In this work, we generalize a theoretical study of the experimental engine of \cite{saha_maximizing_2021} to $d$ dimensions and find striking increases in the rate of energy extraction and related measures of performance.
 We show that the performance enhancement results from feedback cooling of thermal fluctuations along the transverse degrees of freedom, thereby extracting \textit{all} available heat, since all such fluctuations are favorable.
 We demonstrate that feedback on the transverse degrees of freedom alone can produce high output power, by analyzing an engine variant in which we do not measure the vertical $z$ component.
 This engine design separates the essential functions of harnessing fluctuations and storing free energy, capturing a core feature of the original Szilard engine.
-These results highlight the potential of higher-dimensional fluctuations as a valuable resource in the design of information engines.
+These results highlight the potential of higher-dimensional fluctuations as a valuable resource in the design of information engines { and underscore the importance of choosing which degrees of freedom to measure and their impact in overall engine performance.}

 \textit{Multidimensional information engine} ---Consider an optically trapped bead in $d$ spatial dimensions, whose dynamics are governed by the overdamped Langevin equation

 for bead position $\boldsymbol{r}'(t')$ at time $t'$, isotropic harmonic trap center $\boldsymbol{\lambda}'(t')$, trap stiffness $\kappa$, bead mass $m$ relative to the surrounding fluid, gravitational acceleration $\boldsymbol{g}$, friction coefficient $\gamma$, Boltzmann constant $\kB$, and thermal-bath temperature $T$. $\boldsymbol{\xi}(t')$ is a vector of Gaussian white-noise fluctuations of zero mean and correlations